Robert Rachal, Member

 - Employer Co-Chair, ABA Section of Labor and Employment Law for the Employee Benefits Committee

-- Listed in Best Lawyers® 2017 Lawyer of the Year, Litigation – ERISA, New Orleans
+- Listed in Best Lawyers® 2019 and 2017 Lawyer of the Year, Litigation – ERISA, New Orleans

 - US Legal 500 – Mention for Labor & Employment, ERISA Litigation